chrisland/jquery.cl.onePageSystem/README.md

 ```
 ---

-To define your own function, edit the onPageSystem-tasks file.
+The class 'pageBtn' is a mandatory disclosure.

+To change the page, you must specify the data-page attribute.
-To call the function, you need to add the data-task attribute.
+To perform a task, add the data-task attribute.

-You can add a data-content="" attribute.
-After clicking the button you will have the content is in your task function.
+You can also combine them.

 ---